-- (a) The Department will revoke certification for a source of coal ash if any of the following occur: - (1) The generator fails to comply with monitoring requirements as described in § 290.201(e). - (2) The results from the analyses of the coal ash consistently exceed the certification criteria. - (3) There are physical or chemical characteristics that make the coal ash unsuitable for beneficial use. - (b) If certification is revoked, the coal ash cannot be used at a coal mining activity site or an abandoned coal surface mine site in the Commonwealth unless the coal ash generator requests re-certification under subsection (c) and the coal ash is re-certified by the Department. - (c) The generator of coal ash that had its certification revoked may request re-certification.
+- (a) The Department will revoke certification for a source of coal ash if any of the following occur: - (1) The generator fails to comply with monitoring requirements as described in § 290.201[(e)](d) (RELATING TO COAL ASH CERTIFICATION). - (2) The [results from the analyses of the] coal ash [consistently exceed the] EXCEEDS certification [criteria] STANDARDS AND THE GENERATOR FAILS TO MAKE AN ACCEPTABLE DEMONSTRATION AS DESCRIBED IN § 290.203 (RELATING TO EXCEEDANCE OF CERTIFICATION REQUIREMENTS). - (3) There are physical or chemical characteristics that make the coal ash unsuitable for beneficial use. - (b) If certification is revoked, the coal ash cannot be used at a coal mining activity site or an abandoned [coal surface] mine LAND site in the

+Commonwealth unless the [eoal ash] generator requests re-certification under subsection (c) and the coal ash is re-certified by the Department.

+- (c) The generator of coal ash that had its certification revoked may request recertification.
 For certification to be reinstated, the generator shall demonstrate to the Department's satisfaction that: - (1) A detailed chemical analysis on three recent monthly representative samples establish that the coal ash meets the certification requirements. - (2) There are no other physical or chemical characteristics that make the coal ash unsuitable for beneficial use.